tulio311/C/README.md

-# c_Exercises
+# C Exercises

-Some coding in c I've done at the university.
+Some coding in C I've done at the university.